cody02000/Activity-Checker/README.md

 # Activity-Checker

 This is a mod for simple machines forum that checks whether members are active or not.
+The lists will not work without setting the active and inactive groups on the settings page.

 ##Inactivity Checker
 Checks if active members have made a post in the selected category in settings within the number of weeks set in settings.

-It will, if enabled, then send a personal message to the member with the specified message and subject and optionally from a specified account.
+If enabled, a personal message will be sent to the member(s) with the specified message and subject from the current account running the inactivity check or the specified account.
+Subject, Message, and Sender are set on the PM and Email settings page

 ##Activity Checker
 Checks if inactive members have made a post in the selected category within the number of weeks set.